abossard/paws-plants-motivati/src/prd.md

 - **Success criteria**: Intuitive task creation, satisfying completion interaction, persistent storage

 ### Cat Avatar & Care System
-- **What it does**: Virtual cat with mood states that can be improved through feeding and playing
+- **What it does**: Virtual cat with mood states that can be improved through feeding and playing, enhanced with purchasable toys and accessories
-- **Why it matters**: Provides emotional connection and immediate feedback for earned points
+- **Why it matters**: Provides emotional connection and immediate feedback for earned points while allowing for customization and long-term investment
-- **Success criteria**: Responsive animations, clear mood indicators, rewarding interactions
+- **Success criteria**: Responsive animations, clear mood indicators, rewarding interactions, meaningful item effects

+### Cat Shop & Inventory System
+- **What it does**: Shop where users can purchase toys, accessories, and food items for their cat using Paw Points
+- **Why it matters**: Adds depth to the progression system and provides additional ways to care for the cat with permanent upgrades and consumable benefits
+- **Success criteria**: Clear item categorization, meaningful effects from items, balanced pricing, satisfying purchase experience

 ### Forest Blessing System (Enhanced Feature)
-- **What it does**: Happy cats can bless the forest to accelerate tree growth across all ground levels for premium points
+- **What it does**: Happy cats can bless the forest to accelerate tree growth, with enhanced effects from magical accessories
-- **Why it matters**: Creates synergy between cat care and forest growth, encouraging consistent engagement while adding magical elements
+- **Why it matters**: Creates synergy between cat care, shop purchases, and forest growth, encouraging consistent engagement while adding magical elements
-- **Success criteria**: Clear visual feedback, meaningful impact on tree growth across the 2D landscape, appropriate cost balancing
+- **Success criteria**: Clear visual feedback, meaningful impact on tree growth, appropriate cost balancing with accessory bonuses

 ### Tree Planting & Forest Growth
 - **What it does**: Users spend points to plant different tree types that grow over time in a realistic 2D side-view forest with multiple ground levels